nehaop24/pwdlv3/README.md

 # PW Video Downloader Telegram Bot

 A Telegram bot that downloads videos from PhysicsWallah (pw.live) using user tokens.
-Supports both batch downloads and direct MPD links with quality selection.
+Supports both batch downloads and direct MPD links with quality selection and automatic random ID generation.

 ## Features